-Akeyulerre is a place that allows supports Arrernte people to enjoy, strengthen and celebrate their cultural and social life, creating economic opportunities from cultural knowledge practices.
+Akeyulerre is a place that allows and supports Arrernte people to enjoy, strengthen and celebrate their cultural and social life, whilst creating economic opportunities from cultural knowledge practices.

-Our core funding covers a three year agreement providing an avenue for Arrernte families to re-engage with each other and their environment in a positive and healthy way.
+Our core funding provides an avenue for Arrernte families to re-engage with each other and their environment in a positive and healthy way.

 Angkwerre-Iweme (Traditional healing)

-This exciting three year project incorporates Ngangkere Practice (Traditional Healers), old and young.
-Awelya (smoking) and Healing Practice.
+This work incorporates the practice of Ngangkere (Traditional Healers), old and young, Awelya (smoking) and Healing Practice.
 This includes animals and plants incorporating the broader ‘bush pharmacy’.
-The project also includes recording, documenting, teaching and supporting Arrernte Healing practices and knowledge, and Ngangkere arunthe apurte-irrem (lot’s of Ngankere coming together), a gathering of traditional healers.
+This also encapsulates recording, documenting, teaching and supporting Arrernte Healing practices and knowledge, and Ngangkere arunthe apurte-irrem (lots of Ngankere coming together), a gathering of traditional healers.

 Ingkenteme (Bush schools)

 Anglicare Communities for Children, Commonwealth, to June 2016

 This is the third stage of a two year opportunity for us to provide the teaching of ‘old way knowledge’ to young Arrernte children on country.
 We take children with Elders onto their country to learn all aspects of their relationships, songs, story and dance in an environment that values cultural systems of knowledge transfer.